Desired outcome

 - actively promoting and supporting Primary Authority Partnership schemes in compliance with relevant Primary Authority legislation, where appropriate; and

-- ensuring equality of access to fire safety provisions by removing communication barriers when issuing information, advice, or taking enforcement action.
+- ensuring Equality of Access to fire safety provisions by removing communication barriers when issuing information, advice, or taking enforcement action.

 - respond to statutory and non-statutory consultations, where the service is a regulator, in a timely and appropriate way;